loftwah/wordpress-commerce-pro/README.md

 git config --global commit.gpgsign true
 ```

-`GPG` should be installed by default if you are using Ubuntu but if it isn't you'll need to install it.
+`GPG` should be installed by default if you are using `Ubuntu` as your Operating System, but if it isn't you'll need to install it.

 ## Linux and the basics of system administration